kdhrubo/cheetah-sales-api/README.md

 The billing team will require customer and deal related information to generate invoice and the support team will also use the same information to answer customer queries.

+## Product

+Products represent a stock of goods or services you sell.Products are used in quotes and sales order.
+[In future they can be used to build Inventory management as well]

+### Product Category

+Products are organized in categories.
+Categories are hierarchial in nature - ie a category can have parent category.

 ## Territory

 **What is a territory?**